MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 ---
 title: Microsoft Defender for Endpoint
 titleSuffix: Configuration Manager
-description: Learn how to manage and monitor Microsoft Defender Advanced Threat Protection, a new service that helps enterprises respond to advanced attacks. ms.date: 04/27/2021 ms.prod: configuration-manager ms.technology: configmgr-protect
+description: Learn how to manage and monitor Microsoft Defender for Endpoint, a new service that helps enterprises respond to advanced attacks. ms.date: 04/27/2021 ms.prod: configuration-manager ms.technology: configmgr-protect